guifxb/JetpackComposeResponsiveTemplate/README.md

 # Jetpack Compose Responsive Template

 A template for creating responsive apps using Jetpack Compose, which automatically adapts the application theme based on window size and orientation.
+Including media size and Typography.

 ## Features